-I am very grateful to Queen Mary, University of London, for awarding me an academic position taking on a Principal Research Fellow-role within The School of Biological and Chemical Sciences.
-Prior to this, The Royal Society awarded me a University Research Fellowship (2001-2012), with further funding being awarded through the UK Government's Biotechnology and Biological Sciences Research Council (BBSRC; 2003 & 2007) and The Royal Society small grants scheme (2006).
-Other grants are listed below.
-More recently the lab has been engaged in a project with 3 other laboratories in Japan, under the JST/CREST initiative "Structural characterisation of the transient macromolecular complexes engaged in photoacclimation" (~37.5m JPY 2013-2019).
+I am very grateful to Queen Mary, University of London, for contracting me to an academic faculty position (2012-), taking on a "Principal Research Fellow"-role (0.69 FTE) within The School of Biological and Chemical Sciences.
+1. I held an independent University Research Fellow of The Royal Society position (2001-2012; at Imperial College London until 2007).
+The Royal Society University Research Fellowship (£273,040 + £386,464 + £194,000; extended to 30/09/2012); with additional funding being awarded through the UK Government's Biotechnology and Biological Sciences Research Council (BBSRC; see below), The Royal Society grants schemes and The Biochemical Society travel awards (various).

 Journals I acknowledge all the Journals that have published details of my co-authored research.

 Content Website design & implementation by Jon Nield.
 Programs used: Rapidweaver 7 and, pre-2007, Dreamweaver 5.5.
 Photo credits: My own work (see EXIF data), unless specifically noted in the webpage footer or on the image itself.